YotpoLtd/woocommerce-plugin-yotpo-reviews/woocommerce-yotpo/readme.txt

 * Update conversion pixel

 = 1.1.6 - 31/12/2017 =
-* Added support fpr woocommerce up-to version 3.2.6, Wordpress up-to version 4.9.1 and PHP up-to 7.1.x
+* Added support for woocommerce up-to version 3.2.6, Wordpress up-to version 4.9.1 and PHP up-to 7.1.x
 * Fixed a bug with woocommerce 3.1.0 and 3.1.1 relating Yotpo's widget
 * Added the ability to customize and add more specs(Isbn, Brand, Mpn, Upc) peer product.
 * Ability to send MAP other based on other order status than "complete".